The CELESTIAL ORDER of the UNIVERSE - (Part 1) - The Hierarchy of HEAVEN and The Divine Order

 At some point in the earlier stages during the creation of the material universe, a conflict erupted in Heaven.
 A high ranking "Heavenly Prince" decided to rebel against the authority of God and insite other angels to follow him instead.
 Many theologians (Judeo-Christian) point to the following scripture verse (Ezekiel 28) as a symbolic reference to Satan being a beautiful and musical "anointed Cherub" (possibly even the head of the Heavenly Choirs) before he turned against the Lord God in Heaven.

 Thus says the Lord GOD: "You were the seal of perfection, Full of wisdom and perfect in beauty.
 You were in Eden (prior to man), the garden of God; Every precious stone was your covering: The sardius, topaz, and diamond, Beryl, onyx, and jasper, Sapphire, turquoise, and emerald with gold.
 The workmanship of your timbrels and pipes Was prepared for you on the day you were created (a musical creature).
 You were the anointed cherub (highest position) who covers (overseer); I established you (created by God); You were on the holy mountain of God (highest Heaven); You walked back and forth in the midst of fiery stones (fields of Heaven).
 You were perfect in your ways from the day you were created, Till iniquity (infamy, wickedness, sin) was found in you.
 By the abundance of your trading (dealings with other angels) You became filled with violence within (envy, greed, anger), And you sinned; Therefore I cast you as a profane thing (evildoing) Out of the mountain of God; And I destroyed you (removed from the Glory of God), O covering cherub, From the midst of the fiery stones.
 Your heart was lifted up because of your beauty (conceit); You corrupted your wisdom for the sake of your splendor (narcissism); I cast you to the ground (the Earth), I laid you before kings (other angelic princes), That they might gaze at you (as an example).
 You defiled your sanctuaries (Temple of Heaven) By the multitude of your iniquities (sins), By the iniquity of your trading (leading other angels into sin); Therefore I brought fire from your midst (the Glory of God); It devoured you, And I turned you to ashes upon the earth (transformation) In the sight of all who saw you (other angels).
-All who knew you among the peoples are astonished at you; You have become a horror (fallen angel-the Devil), And shall be no more forever (losing God).
+All who knew you among the peoples are astonished at you; You have become a horror (fallen angel-the Devil), And shall be no more forever (losing the favor of God).
 (Ezekiel 28:12-19 NKJ)

 This verse also gives us further evidence of the existence of angelic beings prior to the creation of mankind (having already been in the "Garden of God").
 Thus the "fall of the angels" would have likewise had to occur in a similar frame of time in order for their leader to then later tempt mankind (Adam and Eve).